George Foreman: Foreman vs. Norton

-Foreman had cruised past two of the top names in the rankings.
-The win gave him a 40–0 record with 37 knockouts.

-Losing the title
+There was considerable controversy after the fight as both fighters ran into unexpected trouble with the Venezuelan government.
+The fight had been made in Venezuela on the basis that all taxes would be waived.
+However, a day after the fight, the government renounced the offer.
+The tax problems led to the fight being dubbed the "Caracas Caper".

-The Rumble in the Jungle: Foreman vs. Ali
+Foreman vs. Ali

 Foreman's next title defense, on October 30, 1974, in Kinshasa, Zaire, against Muhammad Ali, was historic.
-The bout, promoted as the "Rumble in the Jungle", exceeded even its wildest expectations.
+The bout, promoted as "The Rumble in the Jungle", exceeded even its wildest expectations.
 During training there in mid-September Foreman suffered a cut above his eye, forcing postponement of the match for a month.
-The injury affected his training regimen, as it meant he could not spar in the build-up to the fight and risk the cut being reopened.
+The injury affected his training regimen, as it meant he could not spar in the build-up to the fight and risk the cut's being reopened.
 He later commented: "That was the best thing that happened to Ali when we were in Africa—the fact that I had to get ready for the fight without being able to box."
 Ali used this time to tour Zaire, endearing himself to the public, while taunting Foreman at every opportunity.
 Foreman was favored, having crushed undefeated heavyweight champion Joe Frazier and toppled formidable challenger Ken Norton both within two rounds.

 When Foreman and Ali finally met in the ring, Ali began more aggressively than expected, outscoring Foreman with superior punching speed.
 In the second round, Ali retreated to the ropes, shielding his head and hitting Foreman in the face at every opportunity.
 Foreman dug vicious body punches into Ali's sides; however, Foreman was unable to land many big punches to Ali's head.
 The ring ropes were unusually loose, and Foreman later charged that Angelo Dundee (Ali's longtime trainer) had loosened them as part of Ali's tactic to lean back and away from the wild swings before clinching Foreman behind the head; Dundee stated that not only did he tighten the ropes because they were so loose due to the heat, Ali came up with the "rope-a-dope" strategy entirely on his own.
 Ali had been known as a fighter of speed and movement, but the rope-a-dope technique worked exactly to plan, since Foreman had not had a fight that lasted past the fourth round since 1971.